lilizxx2k/GDPR-proofing-data/README project description.md

 The data used in this project is fake and was generated for examination purposes by the University of Copenhagen.

 ### The data
 The provided data is in the form of an excel file and contains three data sheets (see DG_Dataset.xlsx).
 The first sheet is 'Dataset 1 (Survey)'.
 This data collected using an online survey with informed consent of the participants.
-'Dataset 2 (Twitter Data) consists of comments about news sources obtained from the twitter API.
+'Dataset 2 (Twitter Data)' consists of comments about news sources obtained from the twitter API.
 Note that this was collected in 2019 when the platform was still named twitter, which is why I refer to it as such throughout this project.
-Lastly, Dataset 3 (Found dataset) is a found dataset that was obtained from a news ... website.
+Lastly, 'Dataset 3 (Found dataset)' is a found dataset that was obtained from a news ... website.
 It is not specified exactly how this data was 'found'.
 For a full description of the variables in each of these datasets, see below: 'Variables before data cleaning'.

 ### Data purpose
 The proposed purpose of the data is to conduct a social data science project which examines ....